SashaGordin/ai-changelog-generator/README.md

 # AI Changelog Generator

-An intelligent changelog generator that uses GitHub's API and OpenAI's GPT-4 to automatically create meaningful, user-focused changelog entries from your commits.
+An intelligent changelog generator that uses GitHub's API and OpenAI's GPT-4 to automatically create meaningful, user-focused changelog entries from your code changes.

 ## Features